Fashion Model Resume Guide + Tips + Example

-Experienced Model versed in managing complex shoot schedules and collaborating across multiple industries to create memorable images and video.
+Experienced fashion model versed in managing complex shoot schedules and collaborating across multiple industries to create memorable images and videos.
 Comfortable embracing challenges and working long hours on sets.
 Highly effective in commercial modeling and catwalk taking direction from designers and maintaining composure in high-pressure environments.

 - Agent collaboration